MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/v/video-game.md

 Two words as a noun.
 Hyphenate as an adjective.

 **Examples**
-Tips for playing your video game (noun)
+Tips for playing your video game
-Video-game tips (adjective)
+Video-game tips